 - Guinness Chocolate Poke Cake from Life, Love and Sugar: The moist texture of a poke cake with the chocolate + Guinness pairing is genius!

 - Baileys and Guinness Cake from Liv for Cake: Layer upon glorious layer of rich chocolate cake, Baileys dark chocolate ganache, and Baileys Buttercream.
 Yes, please.

 Luscious, rich, and velvety chocolate ganache is perfect to use as a frosting to adorn cakes, cupcakes, or brownies.
 Additionally, you can let ganache harden, scoop it into balls, and make it into truffles.
 Whatever you use chocolate ganache for, it’s sure to become a favorite, especially when you realize how easy it is to make!

 What is Chocolate Ganache?

 In its most basic form, ganache is a mixture of chocolate that’s melted with cream.
 Sometimes butter is added in place of some of the cream, and sometimes other flavorings, such as vanilla, espresso powder, etc. are used.
 Additionally, you can use different kinds of chocolate (milk, dark, or white) and switch up the flavor profile.

 What is the Ratio of Chocolate to Cream to Make Ganache?

 Depending on what you want to use the ganache for, there are different ratios of chocolate to cream.
 The ratios below are based on weight, not volume.
-For example, a 1:1 ratio of chocolate:cream would be 1 ounce chocolate to 1 ounce cream, as measured with a kitchen scale.
+For example, a 1:1 ratio of chocolate:cream would be 1 ounce chocolate to 1 ounce cream.

 Ganache for Chocolate Truffles